 By early October, the male brown trout start getting darker and meaner-looking.

-By early October, many more brown trout are in every river system that hosts them than earlier in the fall, and the onset of the colder weather begins making them more aggressive as they begin thinking more seriously about the spawn.
+By early October, many more brown trout have arrived in their spawning river, and the onset of the colder weather begins making them more aggressive as they begin thinking more seriously about the spawn.
 Moreover, the light gets flatter and flatter as autumn progresses even on sunny days, and gray, dismal weather gets more and more common.
 All of this adds up to mean that it's no longer necessary to fish at first and last light unless you want to.
-This means that we often fish the warmest part of the day on into early evening, rather than daring the below-freezing temperatures we have to deal with most mornings at this time.
+This means that we often fish the warmest part of the day on into early evening, rather than daring the below-freezing temperatures present most mornings.